PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ### Supported Database Servers and Versions

 `Pomelo.EntityFrameworkCore.MySql` is tested against all actively maintained versions of `MySQL` and `MariaDB`.
-Older versions (e.g. MySQL 5.6) and other server implementations (e.g. Amazon Aurora) are usually compatible to a high degree as well, but are not tested as part of our CI.
+Older versions (e.g. MySQL 5.7) and other server implementations (e.g. Amazon Aurora) are usually compatible to a high degree as well, but are not tested as part of our CI.

 Officially supported versions are:

 - MySQL 8.0
-- MySQL 5.7
 - MariaDB 11.2
 - MariaDB 11.1
 - MariaDB 11.0